AlexA2300/4502-class-project/readme.md

 - **Team Members:** Alex Archer

 - **Description:**
     My project aims to help you navigate your chosen career path by uncovering valuable insights from the LinkedIn job market.
-By discovering industry hotspots, popular job titles by industry, and trending skills I intend to help you plan for success.
+By discovering industry hotspots, popular skillsets by industry, and trending skills I intend to help you plan for success.

 - **Questions to Answer:**
+**Based On Your Industry...**
-    - In what regions are jobs in specific industries booming?
+    - In what regions and cities are jobs booming?
-    - What are the most popular jobs within that industry by region?
+    - What are the best skill sets to have?
-    - Which skills are in high demand within that industry?
+    - Which skills are in high demand?

 - **Prior Work:**
     - Salience and Market-aware Skill Extraction for Job Targeting: https://core.ac.uk/works/86159256